For the complete documentation index, see llms.txt. This page is also available as Markdown.

 No

-A parameter that allows defining custom parameters for the token generation request.
-The configuration shown above results in adding one parameter language with the value pl.
+Parameter allowing custom parameters for the token generation request to be defined.
+The configuration shown in the above translation results in adding one language parameter with the value pl.

 Additional technical information

-For OAuth authorization an additional mechanism is applied that, in case of receiving a 401 (Unauthorized) response, invalidates the currently stored token and the request is retried once.
+For OAuth authorization, an additional mechanism is used so that in the event of a response with status 401 (Unauthorized), the currently stored token is invalidated and the request is retried once.

 Last updated